 Have you ever had this thought: “I really wish my spouse would do ______ for me for Valentine’s Day…,” but then you never told them what _______ was?!?

 I have been guilty of this on many occasions in our marriage, not just on Valentine’s Day….
 I tend to dream up perfection and assume that Jeremy will just be able to read my mind and know exactly how to fulfill my ideals.
 It never turns out pretty… Specifically, there was a birthday where I allowed my unarticulated expectations to ruin the day completely.

 This is because one of my love languages is “receiving gifts.”
-Meaning, one of the greatest was that I receive love, is through thoughtful gifts that take time and effort.
-This is what the love languages test says about people who’s love language is receiving gifts:
+Meaning, one of the greatest ways that I receive love is through thoughtful gifts that take time and effort.
+This is what the love languages test says about people whose love language is receiving gifts:

 “A missed birthday, anniversary, or a hasty, thoughtless gift would be disastrous – so would the absence of everyday gestures.
 Gifts are visual representations of love and are treasured greatly.”